cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 `.pdb` files into the emulator.
 You can select and install multiple files at once.

-Please note that the launcher needs to be restartet by switching to another program and back to the launcher in order for newly installed programs to become visible.
-On Palm OS 3.3 and above it is sufficient to switch the launcher category.
+Please note that the launcher needs to be restarted by switching to another program and back to the launcher in order for newly installed programs to become visible.
+On Palm OS 3.5 and above it is sufficient to switch the launcher category.

 # State saves